 To make things more complicated, gluten and I don’t get along.
 Two long years and dozens of doctors appointments later, we think I have Non-Celiac Gluten Sensitivity, but my GI doctor suspects perhaps it could be undiagnosed Celiac Disease.
-I also have inflammatory bowel disease (IBD), which is super fun–let me tell you.
+I also have a form of Ulcerative Colitis.
+Fun.

-Feeding my family well got very tricky for awhile as I scrambled to figure out how to negotiate all of our food restrictions.
+Feeding my family–let alone myself!– got tricky as I scrambled to figure out how to negotiate all of our food restrictions.
 Doing it while I was sick and brokenhearted made it more difficult.
 I mourned the loss of my dream of making the kitchen the most magical room in the house.
 I had to scrap everything I thought I knew about cooking and start from scratch.
 I earned my nickname in those days as I learned new techniques, experimented with unfamiliar ingredients, and created new recipes as I went.
 Over time, little by little, that dream began to come back as I started to make things Joey and the Goobies actually liked.
 Eventually, finally, the kitchen came alive to me again.